axibase/atsd/rule-engine/email.md

 ![](./images/email-subject.png)

-Note that long subjects that exceed the `78` characters according to [RFC 2822](https://www.ietf.org/rfc/rfc2822.txt), Section `2.1.1` may be truncated or rejected by mail servers.
+Note that long subjects that exceed the `78` character limit according to [RFC 2822](https://www.ietf.org/rfc/rfc2822.txt), Section `2.1.1` can be truncated or rejected by mail servers.
 The actual limit is typically higher but is implementation-specific.

 If placeholders in the subject can potentially evaluate to long strings, apply [`truncate`](functions-text.md#truncate) or [`abbreviate`](functions-text.md#abbreviate) functions to ensure that the subject length remains within the limit.